binwiederhier/ntfy/docs/config.md

     Otherwise, all visitors are rate limited as if they are one.

 By default, ntfy runs without authentication, so it is vitally important that we protect the server from abuse or overload.
-There are various limits and rate limits in place that you can use to configure the server.
-Let's do the easy ones first:
+There are various limits and rate limits in place that you can use to configure the server:

+* **Global limit**: A global limit applies across all visitors (IPs, clients, users)
+* **Visitor limit**: A visitor limit only applies to a certain visitor.
+A **visitor** is identified by its IP address (or the `X-Forwarded-For` header if `behind-proxy` is set).
+All config options that start with the word `visitor` apply only on a per-visitor basis.

+During normal usage, you shouldn't encounter these limits at all, and even if you burst a few requests or emails (e.g. when you reconnect after a connection drop), it shouldn't have any effect.

+### General limits
+Let's do the easy limits first:

 * `global-topic-limit` defines the total number of topics before the server rejects new topics.
 It defaults to 15,000.
 * `visitor-subscription-limit` is the number of subscriptions (open connections) per visitor.
 This value defaults to 30.

-A **visitor** is identified by its IP address (or the `X-Forwarded-For` header if `behind-proxy` is set).
-All config options that start with the word `visitor` apply only on a per-visitor basis.
+### Request limits
 In addition to the limits above, there is a requests/second limit per visitor for all sensitive GET/PUT/POST requests.
 This limit uses a [token bucket](https://en.wikipedia.org/wiki/Token_bucket) (using Go's [rate package](https://pkg.go.dev/golang.org/x/time/rate)):